 For travelers who were in another state for less than 24 hours, there is no testing or quarantine requirements, however the traveler must fill out a travel form and take a COVID diagnostic test 4 days after their arrival in New York.
 Given these new requirements, staying home this year – and continuing to connect with long-distance family via videoconferencing – is not only the safest but probably the most stress-free option.

 It’s never been more important to support our local businesses.
 While you may need to purchase some of your gifts online, consider taking an off-peak trip to your local shopping center or Main Street this holiday season.
 Shopping local is one of the best ways to help small business owners recoup some of their losses from earlier in the year.
+Plus local businesses go the extra mile with festive displays and holiday music.
 “The bonus is that these places tend to be less crowded than the bigger retailers and mega malls, so you can still social distance without sacrificing the enjoyment of gift-buying and boosting your holiday mood,” says Dr. Palumbo.

-The Governor has attributed the most recent spike in cases to three main areas: restaurants and bars, gyms and house parties.
-As a result, new statewide restrictions call for 10 p.m. curfews for restaurants and bars, and indoor gatherings at private residences are limited to no more than 10 people.
-Have a big family?
-Consider splitting the group between two days and do a buffet instead of a sit-down to allow diners to be able to space everyone out.
+The Governor has attributed the most recent spike in cases to three main areas: social gatherings in homes, restaurants and bars, and gyms.
+As a result, indoor gatherings at private residences are limited to no more than 10 people and statewide restrictions call for 10 p.m. curfews for restaurants and bars.
+The Governor noted that post-Thanksgiving 75% of COVID-19 cases in New York State could be traced to small social gatherings and advised families not to shirk their responsibilty to follow safety protocols.
+One solution for large families celebrating the holidays could be to split the group between two days and do a buffet instead of a sit-down to allow diners to be able to space everyone out.
 “We know that families and friends are still going to get together over the holidays, pandemic or not,” says Dr. Palumbo.
 “Just take a moment and consider the relatively simple ways you can minimize potential exposure to you and to others – especially if older or more vulnerable family members or friends will be present.”